MonsonSteven/Toddometer-Kotiln/README.md

 # Toddometer-Kotiln
-Pedometer for AndroidOS built foy my father, Todd
+Pedometer for AndroidOS built for my father, Todd